OmarHP/CS188_1x_AI/project_2/multiagent/README.md

 **Getting Help:** You are not alone!
 If you find yourself stuck on something, take advantage of our piazza discussion forum.

 **Discussion:** Please be careful not to post spoilers.

+##Multi-Agent Pacman

+First, play a game of classic Pacman:

+    python pacman.py

+Now, run the provided ReflexAgent in **multiAgents.py**:

+    python pacman.py -p ReflexAgent

+Note that it plays quite poorly even on simple layouts:

+    python pacman.py -p ReflexAgent -l testClassic

+Inspect its code (in **multiAgents.py**) and make sure you understand what it's doing.